From the Desk of Kristina R. Hess, San Diego Trust Attorney, San Diego Estate Planning Firm, KR Hess Law, PC

 The process of planning your estate can be daunting.
 The good news is that you’re not alone, because we are a law firm dedicated to helping you develop and monitor a complete plan that achieves your desired results and minimizes the obligations of your loved ones.

 If you’d like to learn more about what that means, call our office today to schedule a Family Wealth Planning Session.
 We normally charge $750 for a Family Wealth Planning Session, but to give you an opportunity to consult with us and understand the estate planning process, I’ve made space for the next two people who mention this article to have a complete planning session at no charge.
-If you are in the San Diego area, call our estate planning office at Haymes Law Group at (858)481-6844 today and mention this article.
-Kristina Haymes is a UC Berkeley trained lawyer with her main office in Del Mar but can meet with clients in locations all over San Diego County and she looks forward to serving you today.
+If you are in the San Diego area, call our estate planning office at KR Hess Law at (858)481-6844 today and mention this article.
+Kristina Hess is a UC Berkeley trained lawyer with her main office in Del Mar but can meet with clients in locations all over San Diego County and she looks forward to serving you today.

 To your family’s health, wealth, and legacy,